2010 United States Senate election in South Carolina

 The 2010 United States Senate election in South Carolina was held on November 2, 2010.
 Incumbent Republican U.S. Senator Jim DeMint won re-election to a second term, defeating Democratic nominee Alvin Greene.
-However, DeMint did not serve out the full term to which he was elected; he resigned in 2013 to become president of The Heritage Foundation.

 Democratic primary

 On June 8, 2010, Alvin Greene won the South Carolina Democratic primary for U.S. Senate, receiving 100,362 (59%) votes out of 170,215 votes cast; 69,853 (41%) went to Vic Rawl.
 Greene's victory over Rawl, a Charleston County councilmember and former state legislator, was described as an upset.